ElZasukhina/project/README.md

 - use decision trees to figure out whether wine assigned to the cluster on purpose

 # Output
-Proof or disproof that wine prces are based in its characteristics, not random
+Proof or disproof that wine prices are based in its characteristics, not random

 # Data
 - Wine Enthusiasts